 Tuesday 26th June Health Walk at Bankes Park, 4 miles long, 1.30pm start Meet at Bankes Park car park on Main Street, Billinge, WN5 7HR For more information contact Sankey Valley Ranger on 01744 677772

 Colliers Moss Events

-Colliers Moss Wildlife Walk with Tom Ferguson – focusing on spring flowers and Summer visitors.
+Colliers Moss Wildlife Walk with Tom Ferguson – focusing on orchids and other flowers.
 Meet at the Millenium Bridge that crosses the railway.
-Sunday 6th May.
+Sunday 10th June.
 2pm.